zz-james/code-samples/README.md

 3 code samples for cognitant

 - small is a very small file
-- medium is a bit more comples
+- medium is a bit more complex
 - large is too big to understand in one go, but thought it was worth sharing an example of something complex